island-is/island.is/handbook/technical-overview/api-design-guide/rest-response.md

 ## `GET`

-For retrieving a resource or a collection of resources
+For retrieving a resource or a collection of resources.

 - `200` should be returned on success.
 If a collection asked for is empty or user does not have permission to access it, `200` is still to be returned with and empty array.
 - `204` should be returned when a single resource requested does not exist or the user does not have permission to access it.

+{% hint style="info" %}
+When a parent resource of a sub-resource collection is not found or user does not have sufficient permissions the request should return `204` response.
+{% endhint %}

 ## `POST`

-For creating a resource
+For creating a resource.

-- `201` should be returned if the resource was created.
-The response body should contain a resource identifier to the created resource.
+- `201` should be returned when the resource was created.
+The response body should contain the created resource.
 - `303` should be returned if the resource already exists on the resource server.
-The reponse should contain the [`Location`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Location) header with the URI of the existing resource.
+The response should contain the [`Location`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Location) header with the URI of the existing resource.
 - `400` should be returned if the request is invalid, i.e. the resource already exists or contains invalid fields.

 ## `PUT`

-For updating a existing resource
+For updating a existing resource.

-- `200` should be returned after a successful execution, when there is a need for content in the response.
+- `200` should be returned when resource is successfully updated with the updated resource in the response.
-- `204` should be returned after a successful execution, as usually there is no need for content in the response.
-It should also be used when the resource is not found or the user does not have permission to update it.
+- `204` should be returned when the resource is not found or the user does not have permission to update it.
-- `400` should be returned if the request is invalid, i.e. the resource contains invalid fields.
+- `400` should be returned when the request is invalid, i.e. the resource contains invalid fields.

 ## `PATCH`

-For making a partial update on a resource
+For making a partial update on a resource.

-- `200` should be returned after a successful execution, when there is a need for content in the response.
+- `200` should be returned when resource is successfully updated with the updated resource in the response.
-- `204` should be returned after a successful execution, as usually there is no need for content in the response.
-It should also be used when the resource is not found or the user does not have permission to update it.
+- `204` should be returned when the resource is not found or the user does not have permission to update it.
-- `400` should be returned if the request is invalid, i.e. the resource contains invalid fields.
+- `400` should be returned when the request is invalid, i.e. the resource contains invalid fields.

 ## `DELETE`

-For removing a resource
+For removing a resource.

-- `200` can be returned after a successful execution, when there is a need for a content in the response.
+- `200` should be returned when the resource is deleted and there is a need for a content in the response.
-- `204` should be returned after a successful execution.
-It should also be used when the resource is not found or the user does not have permission to delete it.
+- `204` should be returned when the resource is deleted, does not exist or the user does not have permission to delete it and there is no content in response.